TacklePika/MemoryGameProject/README.md

 ## Acknowledgements
 - I received inspiration for this project from Code Institute.
-- My mentor, Medale Oluwafemi, has provided positive and helpful feedback at Skype call sessions.
+- My mentor, Medale Oluwafemi, has provided helpful feedback at Skype call sessions.
 - The Slack community has helped to maintain the initiative and motivation.
 - Online free tutorials have proven to be extremely helpful in consolidating my understanding.